Merck signs $356 million U.S. supply deal for its experimental COVID-19 treatment

 Interim data from September showed that the therapy, which is administered as an injection, increased the likelihood of symptom improvement in serious COVID-19 cases and also reduced the risk of respiratory failure and death.

+The doses will be made available to the American public at no cost, the agency said.

+The United States has authorized two vaccine for emergency use this month and more than 600,000 Americans had received their first COVID-19 vaccine doses as of Monday, but the need for treatments for those hospitalized remain high.

-Merck is also working on two potential vaccines that are still in early stages of development and an antiviral treatment called molnupiravir.
+Merck is also working on two potential vaccines that are still in early stages of development.
+It is also collaborating with Ridgeback in developing an antiviral treatment called molnupiravir.

 The company’s shares rose nearly 1% to $80 on Wednesday.

-Reporting by Ankur Banerjee in Bengaluru; Editing by Bernard Orr, Shailesh Kuber and Sriraj Kalluvila
+Reporting by Ankur Banerjee in Bengaluru; Editing by Sriraj Kalluvila and Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.